-The fire is suitable for hearth mounting or wall mounting.
+The fire is suitable for hearth mounting only.
 It must not be fitted directly onto a carpet or other combustible material.
-It must not be fitted to combustible walls.
+It must not be wall mounted.

-This fire is suitable for the following hearth / surround types:
+This fire is suitable for the following hearth / surround types :-

 Non-combustible hearths / surrounds.